 - September 2012

 - August 2012

 - April 2012

-- Every week, we infect you with something new.
-PenoftheDamned.com #Damned #free #horror #fiction@PenOfTheDamned 21 hours ago
+- Damned, forever more!
+PenoftheDamned.com #Damned #free #horror #fiction@PenOfTheDamned 17 hours ago

-- Damned, through and through.
+- Come to us.
+We wish to rend you limb from limb.
 PenoftheDamned.com #Damned #free #horror #fiction@PenOfTheDamned 1 day ago